Our Mission

 • Encouraging all Duke undergraduates to seek a meaningful educational experience by studying away for a year, semester, or summer.

-• Providing administrative oversight for all Duke-In programs, and for all undergraduate exchanges with foreign universities, as well as consulting and interfacing with all Duke-Approved programs for Duke undergraduates.
+• Providing oversight for all Duke-Administered programs, and for all undergraduate exchanges with foreign universities, as well as consulting and interfacing with all Duke-Approved programs for Duke undergraduates.

-• Operating a number of Duke programs, including all Duke summer programs.
+• Operating a number of Duke-Administered programs, including all the Duke summer study away programs.

 • Establishing new programs for the academic year and summer in areas (geographic and/or disciplinary) where opportunities are lacking for Duke students.